MauLom/restaurant-admin-web/README.md

-# Restaurant Admin Web App
+# 🍽️ Restaurant Admin Web App

-This is the frontend part of the Restaurant Admin project.
-The application provides an interface for restaurant staff to manage orders, reservations, inventory, and other restaurant-related activities.
-The frontend is built with React and integrates with the backend API to perform various operations.
+This is the frontend interface of the Restaurant Admin System.
+It is built using React and provides role-based access for staff such as waiters, kitchen personnel, cashiers, and administrators to manage restaurant operations effectively.

 ## Table of Contents